 People will say leaders are "the best" if they send the occasional kind message or take people out for cocktails.
 In the broad scheme of things these niceties can be power plays - token gestures that result in a lack of ethics, integrity, transparency and other qualities associated with positive culture.
 If gestures complement a positive culture then, great.
 If they attempt to mask a negative culture....

-In 2018 I am setting my sights on living a values-based life.
+This year I have set my sights on living a values-based life.
 And even working together with others to discover what their values are.
 Finding ways to express and visualise values is the focus of a new course I am building with some other really exciting people.

 While I love traditional documents for planning and even the sleeker business canvases that have emerged, a picture paints a thousand words.
 So, instead of a thousand words, I want to make pictures - together.
-And let those pictures guide us to being "the best" in 2018.
+And let those pictures guide us to being "the best".

-You might embark on a new process in 2018 for a number of reasons and I want to know more about what you might want from this journey.
-Please let me know in this survey (it's actually more of a one question poll - and, warning, this is actually going to add you to a list, but I promise I won't spam you.
-I genuinely want to have an ongoing conversation about what people want and how images could be a part of that process).
+You might embark on a new process this year for a number of reasons and I want to know more about what you might want from this journey.
+Please let me know (email me, or find me on social media).
 We will stay in touch to keep you posted about what's next.

 Because really, being the best is about working out what it means to you, first and foremost.
-With that in mind, I really hope that 2018 is your best year yet.
+With that in mind, I really hope that this year, is your best year yet.